billtorcaso/billtorcaso.github.io/README.md

 ## The Truth About Programmers:

-    An inexperienced programmer expects everything to work, but an experienced programmer expects everything to fail.
+An inexperienced programmer expects everything to work.
+**An experienced programmer expects everything to fail.**

 ## The Only Two Rules Of Programming: